Alluxio/alluxio/docs/en/advanced/Scalability-Tuning.md

 ### Keepalive Time and Timeout

-Alluxio client can also be configured to check the health of connected workers using keepalive pings.
+The Alluxio client can also be configured to check the health of connected workers using keepalive pings.
 This is controlled by the following properties
 ```properties
 alluxio.user.network.keepalive.time=2147483647ms